What Clinical Research Really Shows About Probiotics and C. diff Recovery

 STRENGTHEN

 Mega Plus Pack.
-Added toxin binding and inflammation support.
-To cleanse and recondition the gut during healing and recovery.
+Added toxin binding and inflammatory support.
+Designed to help support gut balance during healing and recovery.

 $128 $115